-- Remove the four fan housing screws and loosen the two screws on the cylinder cover. - Remove fan housing from the unit.
+- · Remove the four fan housing screws. - · Remove fan housing from the unit.

 - To take out rope tension, pull out 10" of rope.
-While holding down pulley ratchet with thumb, pull several inches of rope back into fan housing and catch in tab.
+While holding down pulley ratchet with thumb, push several inches of rope back into fan housing and catch in notch.
 Either hold pulley ratchet with thumb or hold starter rope handle.
-Release rope from the tab and slowly allow pulley to turn counterclockwise until tension is gone. - Remove the pulley screw in the center of the pulley. - · Gently twist and lift pulley counterclockwise.
+Retain rope in the notch and slowly allow pulley to turn counterclockwise until tension is gone. - · Remove the pulley screw in the center of the pulley. - Gently twist and lift pulley while rotating counterclockwise.

-- Remove the rope retainer screw and remove any remaining rope. - Move away from the fuel tank and melt the end of the rope to be installed.
+- Move away from the fuel tank and melt the end of the new rope to be installed.
 Allow the melted end to drop once.
-Then, while the rope is still hot, pull the melted and through a rag to obtain a smooth, pointed end. - Feed rope through starter rope hole in starter housing. - Guide the rope inside the pulley, then up through the pulley hole.
-It may be necessary to push the rope through with a small Phillips screwdriver inserted into the small hole on the underside of the pulley. - Wrap rope counterclockwise around the pulley ratchet and tuck loose end back under rope, leaving a 1" tail between the retainer rib and screw post. - · Pull rope tightly as shown in the figure below. - Install the rope retainer screw and tighten until snug.
-Do not over-tighten. - Rewind all the rope onto the pulley in a counterclockwise direction.
+Then, while the rope is still hot, pull the melted end through a rag to obtain a smooth pointed end. - Feed rope through starter rope hole in starter housing. - Guide the rope inside the pulley, then up through the pulley hole.
+It may be necessary to push the rope through with a small Phillips screwdriver inserted into the small hole on the underside of the pulley. - Form a knot in the end of the rope leaving a 1" tail.
+Make sure knot is tight, then cut about 1/2 of tail off. - Rewind all the rope onto the pulley in a clockwise direction.

-- Twist and push pulley into starter housing. - · Replace and tighten the pulley screw.
+- Twist and push pulley into starter housing. - Replace and tighten the pulley screw.

-- Pull out 10" of rope and catch rope in tab in the pulley. - Carefully turn the pulley two complete turns clockwise, winding up the spring by releasing rope from the tab. - While holding the pulley ratchet, pull the excess rope through the starter rope hole.
+- · Pull out 10" of rope and catch rope in notch in the pulley. - Carefully turn the pulley two complete turns clockwise, keeping the rope against the notch to wind the spring. - While holding the pulley ratchet, pull the excess rope through the starter rope hole.
 While holding tension on the rope, let rope slowly rewind into the housing.

-- Reinstall fan housing by aligning the fan housing to the baffle plate and chassis.
+- Reinstall fan housing by aligning the fan housing to the chassis.
 Then while holding the fan housing against the chassis, pull the rope handle out until you feel the fan housing drop into place against the chassis.
-Slowly, let the rope rewind into starter housing. - Reinstall the 4 fan housing screws and tighten the 2 cylinder cover screws.
-Fig. 54.
+Slowly, let the rope rewind into starter housing. - · Reinstall the 4 fan housing screws.
+Figure 54.